sentientforest/pears-gambit/ctx/20250721_pear-chess_project_plan.md

 5. **How should we handle game state recovery when peers disconnect during Autobase consensus?**

-6. **What are realistic performance expectations for WASM Stockfish in Bare runtime?**
+6. **What are realistic performance expectations for native Stockfish binding in Bare runtime?**

 7. **How does the Pear update mechanism affect ongoing games stored in Autobase?**